IBM/build-knowledge-base-with-domain-specific-documents/README.md

 # Build-knowledge-base-with-domain-specific-documents
 > Data Science Experience is now Watson Studio.
 Although some images in this code pattern may show the service as Data Science Experience, the steps and processes will still work.

-**[BK] Since this pattern is not published, please see if you can give Watson Studio specific instructions**

-**[BK] To start with give a background of the problem.
-Take the example of the data you took for the pattern to explain it better.**

 In any business, word documents are a common occurence.
 They contain information in the form of raw text, tables and images.
 All of them contain important facts.

 In the figure below, there is a textual information about an oncologist Suresh H. Advani present in a word document.
 The table consists of the awards that he has been awarded by various organisations.

-**[BK] Change the image a bit.
-Put the text and table in a word doc and take a screen shot.
-On the right, call it knowledge.**

 ![](doc/source/images/example.png)